 import lime import lime.lime_tabular rf = RandomForestClassifier().fit(X_train, y_train) explainer = lime.lime_tabular.LimeTabularExplainer(np.array(X_train), feature_names=df.drop(['target'], axis=1).columns.values, class_names=rf.classes_, discretize_continuous=True)

 exp = explainer.explain_instance(X_test.iloc, rf.predict_proba) exp.show_in_notebook(show_table=True, show_all=False)

 Here we can nicely see what feature values influenced the prediction.
 For this data-point, the cp and oldpeak values had the most negative influence on the prediction.

-For more examples on how to use Lime check out the “Tutorials and API” section in the README file.
+For more examples of using Lime, check out the “Tutorials and API” section in the README file.

 The Shapley value is a method for assigning payouts to players depending on their contribution to the total payout.
 But what does this have to do with Machine Learning?

 The Shapley value is the average marginal contribution of a feature value across all possible coalitions.
-It is an excellent way of interpreting an individual prediction because it doesn’t only give us the contribution of each feature value but the scale of these contributions is also right which isn’t the case for other techniques like LIME.
+It is an excellent way of interpreting an individual prediction because it doesn’t only give us the contribution of each feature value, but the scale of these contributions is also correct, which isn’t the case for other techniques like LIME.

-When using Shapley values the prediction and the average prediction is fairly distributed among the feature values of the instance.
-This makes Shapley Values perfect for situations that need a exact explanation.
-Furthermore Shapley value ist the only local explanation method with solid theory behind it.
+When using Shapley values, the prediction and the average prediction are fairly distributed among the feature values of the instance.
+This makes Shapley Values perfect for situations that need an exact explanation.
+Furthermore, Shapley value is the only local explanation method with solid theory behind it.

 The Shapley value requires a lot of computing time.
 Most often, only the approximate solution is feasible.
 Another disadvantage is that you need access to the data to calculate the Shapley value.
 This is because you need the data to replace parts of the instance of interest.
 This problem can only be avoided if you can create data instances that look like real data instances.